- Prelude – Understanding Mental Representations

 If you’re using your brain to do something difficult, the axons connecting the brain cells required for the task will get insulated with myelin sheaths, which increases the speed of nerve impulses by up to 10 times.
 Your neurons will produce more calcium channels to reduce their activation threshold, more proteins to produce more neurotransmitters, and even surrounding neurons will be co-opted to contribute to the task.
 This will make it easier to perform the same mental task next time.
 But, just like muscles, your mental capacities will only get stronger if they have been put under strain.
 If you’re using your brain to do something that it already finds pretty easy to do, you’ll no longer be improving.
 Working within your comfort zone makes no changes.

 It’s when you are trying to do something that you can’t reliably do already that feedback will give you the most information on where your mental representations are falling short.
 This is generally not the most pleasant experience.
 In fact, studies into musical expertise reveal that virtuosos unanimously report that making improvements is hard work; so much so that it is not generally enjoyable.
-Amongst the skilled musicians, there were no scruffy-haired prodigies playing in their rooms all day for the sheer love of music.
+Amongst the most skilled musicians, there were no scruffy-haired prodigies playing in their rooms all day for the sheer love of music.

-Meditation is a complex skill, composed of a number of different sub-skills, and not all of these will develop at the same rate.
+Meditation is a complex skill, composed of a number of different sub-skills (and sub-sub-skills), and not all of these will develop at the same rate.
 A plateau in improvement will often indicate that a shortcoming in one of these sub-skills is acting as a limiting factor.
 Pushing yourself a little harder than usual may help you see what “breaks first”, at which point you can find a practice to work on that sub-skill.
 For example, if you try bringing more attentional clarity to the meditation object, you may notice that you start to feel sleepy.
 This is a good indication that dullness may be holding you back, and so you may experiment with focusing on and overcoming dullness for a little while to see if it helps (see The Mind Illuminated for a full definition and discussion of overcoming dullness).

 With all this said about the virtues of going outside your comfort zone, if you try to learn boxing by getting into the ring with the heavyweight champion, it won’t matter whether you manage to improve your footwork a bit; you’re still going to be beaten into jam.
 The same goes with jumping straight from beginner to expert chess puzzles, or to start weightlifting by trying to deadlift 300kg.
 Even if you do get a little better, the challenge is so great that you will still fail to get positive feedback from which to learn.
 So the trick is to be practicing in that Goldilocks range of challenges that are only just within the range of your ability, such that only your full mental engagement with the task will be rewarded with positive feedback.